 Vacationing in Portugal and wondering which way is the best way to get from Lisbon to the Algarve?
 Both destinations make a great argument for being the best place to visit in Portugal, but for vastly different reasons — and we’re breaking down how to see both during the same trip.

-On the other hand, connect with Fora to plan and book your trip with an expert-curated itinerary and one-on-one support.
+Connect with Fora to plan and book your trip with an expert-curated itinerary and one-on-one support.
 We’ll help you figure out the best way to get from Lisbon to the Algarve via the mode of transportation that fits your travel goals.

 (P.S.
 Wondering what to do while you’re visiting Lisbon and the Algarve?
 See our guide.)